-It was while he was at Pasay that medical records kept at Bilibid Prison show he was hospitalized on April 23, 1943, with beriberi and discharged from the hospital on April 27, 1944.
+It was while he was at Pasay that medical records kept at Bilibid Prison show he was hospitalized on April 23, 1943, with beriberi and optic neuritis caused by the beriberi.
+He was discharged from the hospital on April 27, 1944.
 When he was discharged, he was sent to Cabanatuan.
 While there he was selected for transport to Japan on July 12, 1944.

 The Japanese decided to resolve the problem so they opened up another hold.
 They then began moving prisoners, including Carl and Steve, to this hold.
 By the time they finished, this smaller hold was even more crowded than the original hold.
 The bathroom facilities were cans tied to ropes that were pulled out of the hatch.
 These often spilled which resulted in the hold stinking of human waste.
 It also resulted in maggots being everywhere and constantly biting the prisoners.

 The guards finally admitted that all the POWs would not fit in the hold, so they opened the number two hold which was just forward of the bridge.
 About 900 POWs were put into the forward hold.
 The POWs were moved to it in groups of 50 men and each group was allocated a part of the hold.
 Since they were still crowded, no one could lie down.
 Each man sat on the floor with his knees drawn up in front of him.
 Another POW would sit between his knees with his head resting on the first man’s chest.